 - Are you ambitious about your profession, and do you want to develop your skills even further?

 - Do you find it easy to learn new languages and do you have the courage to establish yourself in a new country?

 Then you may be one of our new psychiatrists in Central Denmark Region.

 Psychiatry in Central Denmark Region – one hospital

 Psychiatry in Central Denmark Region consists of 8 psychiatric departments which are located all over the region and together they constitute one hospital.
 Each department has its own management team on the premises, and the hospital management works in unison with the administration units in the city of Viborg.

-The vacant specialist positions are located in the cities of Herning, Horsens and Randers.
-All three departments are part of the consolidated hospital, and you will therefore be connected to both the local department and to colleagues in the other cities.
+The vacant specialist positions are located in the cities of Herning and Horsens.
+Both departments are part of the consolidated hospital.
+Therefore, you will be associated with both the local department and with colleagues in the other cities.
 Each department has both ward sections and outpatient clinics.

 We treat all patient groups within Psychiatry and Child and Adolescent Psychiatry, and in total we have 190,000 bed days and 247,000 outpatient visits a year.
 There is an approximate total of 3200 members of staff employed across many different professions.

-Psychiatry works in partnership with many different specialties in regards to the individual patient in order to ensure the best possible treatment, even after the patient has been discharged; for example, the patient’s own GP, municipality, somatic hospitals, social services, and patient associations.
+In order to ensure the best possible treatment, psychiatry works in partnership with many different specialties in regards to the individual patient, even after the patient has been discharged.
+For example, the patient’s own GP, municipality, somatic hospitals, social services, and patient associations.